-As stated above, to date, the Receiver has discovered and identified approximately 390 investors who invested slightly more than \$330 million.4 Based on documentation analyzed to date, it appears that investors have out-of-pocket losses of approximately \$168 million.
+As stated above, to date, the Receiver has discovered and identified approximately 390 investors who invested slightly more than \$330 million.3 Based on documentation analyzed to date, it appears that investors have out-of-pocket losses of approximately \$168 million.
 The Receiver has also discovered that some investors were paid more than their total investments.
 These overpayments were false profits.
 To date, the Receiver has discovered approximately \$35 million in such false profits.
 The Receiver has initiated efforts to recover these false profits, and those efforts are discussed in Section V.D, below.

 Further, it appears that, although separate investor accounts were identified in communications with investors and brokerage accounts were used for each Hedge Fund, in reality there were not separate funds.
-Due to the method Nadel used to trade securities as discussed below, distinctions made between the individual Hedge Funds and between investor "accounts" have little meaning.
+Due to the method Nadel used to trade securities and his handling of money invested in Hedge Funds through "shadow" bank accounts, as discussed below, distinctions made between the individual Hedge Funds and between investor "accounts" have little meaning.
 Nadel treated the Hedge Funds as a single source of money regardless of the Hedge Fund with which investors purportedly invested, and then investor funds were commingled in Nadel's and the Receivership Entities' accounts.
-Nadel also maintained "shadow" bank accounts at Wachovia Bank, N.A. ("Wachovia Bank") which he used to transfer money among the Hedge Funds to keep the Funds' accounts balanced.
+Nadel also maintained "shadow" bank accounts at Wachovia Bank, N.A. ("Wachovia Bank") which he used to transfer money among the Hedge Funds to fund distributions.

-4 In past Interim Reports, the Receiver reported a slightly higher number for the total amount invested.
-This previously reported amount included purported "internal transfers" among "accounts."
+3 In past Interim Reports, the Receiver reported a slightly higher number for the total amount invested.
+This previously reported amount included purported "internal transfers" among "accounts" with different Hedge Funds.
 The currently reported total investment number does not include these purported transfers.